Tivoli Fest & Julefest - Danish Villages Traditions

-Tivoli Fest 2015 will take place on the weekend of May 23rd & 24th.
-The 35th annual celebration is themed "Where memories and movies are made".
+Tivoli Fest 2016 will take place on the weekend of May 27th-29th.
+The 36th annual celebration is themed "Generations of Love".

 2015 is the 37th anniversary of the Danish Villages of Elk Horn and Kimballton, Iowa’s Christmas celebration called Julefest 2015 on November 27th and 28th.
 The important elements of a Danish Christmas – good food, warm hospitality, flickering candles and other decorations – will all be a part of this weekend.
 There are specialty stores, a winery, museums, Christmas exhibits and craft fairs for early holiday shopping, as well as many food establishments serving pastries, breads, candies, Danish kringle and Danish specialties such as Æbleskivers.
 There are over 15 locations offering exquisite one-of-a-kind gifts.
 Watch out for all the live entertainment on the streets of the Danish Villages.

 Again this year, The Annual Naughty or Nisse 5k Polar Run will be held on Saturday at 9 a.m. and running from the Little Mermaid in Kimballton to the Danish Windmill in Elk Horn.
 Runners will be dressed up in Nisse (Elf) Costumes, ugly sweaters, Danish outfits, or other silly costumes of their choice for chances to win prizes.
 Don’t miss Santa Claus roaming around the Danish Villages as well.